ibm-cloud-docs/cis/waf-testing.md

    After configuring the CIS Managed Ruleset and attack score, you can also deploy the OWASP Core Ruleset.
 This managed ruleset is CIS's implementation of the OWASP ModSecurity Core Ruleset.
 Its attack coverage significantly overlaps with CIS managed ruleset by detecting common attack vectors, such as SQLi and XSS.

-   The OWASP Core Ruleset is prone to false positives and offers only marginal benefits when added on top of CIS managed ruleset and WAF attack score.
+   The OWASP Core Ruleset is prone to false positives and offers only marginal benefits when added on top of CIS managed ruleset and WAF Attack Score.
 If you decide to deploy this managed ruleset, you must monitor and adjust its settings based on your traffic to prevent false positives.
    {: important}

    1. From your CIS instance, go to **Security > WAF** and ensure that the **CIS OWASP Core Ruleset** Status toggle is enabled.